philipyoon/philipyoon.github.io/index.md

 ---

 ##### [Identifying App Features contributing to High Install Count (Jun 2020)](https://github.com/philipyoon/google-playstore-analysis)
-When planning to list a mobile application, there is already a list of factors one must consider in order to create a successful app.
-What kind of app should I make?
-Does rating or install size even matter to increase the number of users I attract?
-In this project I identify the features that contribute to a high install count based on web-scraped data from the [Google PlayStore](https://www.kaggle.com/lava18/google-play-store-apps).
+The goal of every app on any mobile appstore is to maximize number of user installs.
+This project investigates the features that contribute to the top apps on the Google PlayStore with regard to install count based on web-scraped data from the [Google PlayStore](https://www.kaggle.com/lava18/google-play-store-apps).
+Visualizations are made with the Altair library and the final model to predict model install count is a ordered logistic regression model from the Python package *mord*.

-I use Altair based on Vega-lite for visualzations and ordered logistic regression from the mord package as the classification model.
-5-fold cv leads to a classifier with 63.35% accuracy.

 <img src="images/category.png"/>